-- Above everything else listen, listen, listen - Show acceptance of what the child, young person or vulnerable adult says (however unlikely the story may sound) - Keep calm - Look at the child, young person or vulnerable adult directly - Be honest - Tell the child, young person or vulnerable adult you will need to let someone else know don't promise confidentiality - however, be aware at all times that the information that has been shared should only be given to the Parish Safeguarding Representative / clergy member - Even when a child, young person or vulnerable adult has broken a rule, they are not to blame for the abuse
+- Above everything else listen, listen, listen - Show acceptance of what the child, young person or vulnerable adult says (however unlikely the story may sound) - Keep calm - Look at the child, young person or vulnerable adult directly - Be honest - Tell the child, young person or vulnerable adult you will need to let someone else know don't promise confidentiality however, be aware at all times that the information that has been shared should only be given to the Parish Safeguarding Representative / clergy member

-- Be aware that the child, young person or vulnerable adult may have been threatened or bribed not to tell - Never push for information.
+- Even when a child, young person or vulnerable adult has broken a rule, they are not to blame for the abuse - Be aware that the child, young person or vulnerable adult may have been threatened or bribed not to tell - A good model of how to ask questions is the TED model, this is when someone is asking an individual when they disclose something, to gain more information and so they don't ask closed questions.
+TED stands for TELL me about how it happened, or EXPLAIN to me what happened and DESCRIBE to me what happened.
+Record dates and times of these events and when you made the record.
+BUT never push for information.
 Do not ask leading questions.
 If the child, young person or vulnerable adult decides not to tell you after all, then accept that and let them know that you are always ready to listen. - As soon as possible write down what has been shared